Recon419A/CIERA/Wireless Printer Configuration.md

  7. On the left, select `LaserJet p4015n` and click `Forward`
  8. Check `Duplexer installed` and click `Forward`
  9. Click `Apply`
- 10. The printer should now be configured.
-Optionally, you may print a test page to verify that it is set up correctly.
+ 10. The printer should now be set up.
+You may optionally print a test page to verify that this is the case.